danfeder/thunder_scheduler_v1/docs/initial-integration-plan.md

 As of March 18, 2025:
 - Completed basic error handling infrastructure
 - Set up React Query with proper configuration
-- Created container components with mock services for all three visualization components
+- Created container components with real API implementations for all three visualization components
 - Implemented loading states and error handling in all container components
 - Added optimistic updates for mutations
-- Created integration tests with mock services for all components
+- Created integration tests for all components
 - Implemented MSW setup for API mocking in tests
+- Updated App.tsx to use container components
-- **COMPLETED**: Container components with mock services
+- **COMPLETED**: Container components with real API implementations
+- **COMPLETED**: Migration from Jest to Vitest for better MSW v2 compatibility
+- **COMPLETED**: Integration tests updated to work with MSW v2
-- **NEXT**: Replace mock services with real API implementations
+- **NEXT**: Test with real backend APIs and add tests for edge cases

 ## Revised Timeline
 1. Week 1 (Completed)